joonascohen/dotfiles/readme.md

 # My Dotfiles

-Using GNU Stow to store all of my conifguration files for Neovim, TMUX, etc...
+Using GNU Stow to store all of my conifguration files for:
+- Neovim
+- TMUX
+- Zsh
+- fzf

 ## Deploying on a new machine
 1. Install GNU Stow